Julianne Moore: Critical and commercial success (2014–2017)

-At age 53, Moore enjoyed a considerable degree of critical and commercial success in 2014.
+Moore enjoyed a considerable degree of critical and commercial success in 2014.
 Her first release of the year came alongside Liam Neeson in the action-thriller Non-Stop, set aboard an airplane.
 The response to the film was mixed, but it earned $223 million worldwide.
-She followed this by winning the Best Actress award at the Cannes Film Festival for her performance as Havana Segrand, an aging actress receiving psychotherapy in David Cronenberg's black comedy Maps to the Stars.
-Described by The Guardian as a "grotesque, gaudy, and ruthless" character, Moore based her role on "an amalgam of Hollywood casualties she ha[d] encountered", and drew upon her early experiences in the industry.
+Moore won the Best Actress award at the Cannes Festival for her performance as Havana Segrand, an aging actress receiving psychotherapy in David Cronenberg's black comedy Maps to the Stars.
+Described by The Guardian as being a "grotesque, gaudy, and ruthless" character, Moore based her role on "an amalgam of Hollywood casualties she ha[d] encountered", and drew upon her early experiences in the industry.
 Peter Debruge of Variety was critical of the film, but found Moore to be "incredible" and "fearless" in it.
-Moore's success at Cannes made her the second actress in history, after Juliette Binoche, to win Best Actress awards at the "Big Three" film festivals (Berlin, Cannes, and Venice).
-She also received a Golden Globe nomination for her performance.
+Moore's success at Cannes made her the second actress after Juliette Binoche, to win Best Actress awards at the "Big Three" film festivals (Berlin, Cannes, and Venice).
+She received a Golden Globe nomination for her performance.

 Moore played the supporting role of President Alma Coin, the leader of a rebellion against The Capitol, in the third installment of the lucrative The Hunger Games film series, Mockingjay – Part 1.
 The film ranks as her highest-grossing to date.
 Her final film performance of 2014 ranks among the most acclaimed of her career.
 In the drama Still Alice, Moore played the leading role of a linguistics professor diagnosed with early onset Alzheimer's disease.
 She spent four months training for the film, by watching documentaries on the disease and interacting with patients at the Alzheimer's Association.
-Critic David Thomson wrote that Moore was "extraordinary at revealing the gradual loss of memory and confidence", while according to Kenneth Turan, she was "especially good at the wordless elements of this transformation, allowing us to see through the changing contours of her face what it is like when your mind empties out".
+David Thomson wrote that Moore was "extraordinary at revealing the gradual loss of memory and confidence", while according to Kenneth Turan, she was "especially good at the wordless elements of this transformation, allowing us to see through the changing contours of her face what it is like when your mind empties out".
 Several critics felt it was her finest performance to date, and Moore was awarded with the Golden Globe, SAG, BAFTA, and Academy Award for Best Actress.